greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >but to clarify, you did remove these from the analysis, right?
 It would just be good to clarify that.
 They are easy to identify and should just be removed.
 I can't see how they would add anything but noise to this analysis.
 What is the total number of preprints after withdrawn preprints are removed from the sample?

-**Initally, we did not remove these preprints from our analysis.
+**In the version of the manuscript that the reviewer saw, we did not remove these preprints from our analysis as we felt their impact would be minimal.
-We decided removeing these preprints from our analysis was a better approach and we updated our text to reflect this change.**
+Based on the reviewer's comments, we have now rerun all of the analyses with these withdrawn articles removed.
+This did not lead to substantive changes in the article or figures, but we agree it was the most rigorous analysis and are happy that the reviewer brought up this point.**

 ```diff
 - As there were very few withdrawn preprints, we did not treat these as a special case.